Skip to content

 Why are subscribers canceling after one month?

-The most common reasons: inconsistent posting, content that does not match the expectations set by promotional material, lack of personal engagement, and pricing that feels too high relative to perceived value.
+The most common reasons: inconsistent posting, content that doesn’t match the expectations set by promotional material, lack of personal engagement, and pricing that feels too high relative to perceived value.
 Survey canceling subscribers (OnlyFans allows you to message expired subscribers) and act on the feedback.

 Is it better to have a free page or a paid page?